-In regards to the technical definition of colors, the neutral colors (or non-colors) are white, gray and black, but in decorating, neutral colors have a wider definition and encompass a large range of colors.
+Neutral colors (or non-colors) are technically only white, gray and black, but in decorating, neutral colors have a wider definition and encompass a large range of colors.
 In decorating, grays and blacks have either warm or cool undertones and typically fall into one of the two categories above.
-For more on the personalities of neutral colors, see this article.

 Primary colors can evoke feelings of a bad day at preschool, so when using these colors – either alone or together – don't go overboard.
 To create a mature ambiance with primary colors, mix with warm tones, like natural fibers and textures.

 Blues can relax, soothe, and calm us.
 Blue is a popular choice for bedrooms for just this reason.
 Blues can also improve focus and productivity, so a calming blue might be the right choice for an office or child’s study area.
 Blue is also considered to be a clean color, so it works well in bathrooms and laundry areas.
 However, dark blues can invoke feelings of sadness, and all blues can appear a little chilly, especially in rooms with little natural light.
 In these rooms, choose blues with warm or muted tones.

 Red is associated with passion and energy, as well as being a bit racy.
 Red can raise energy levels – it has been shown to increase blood pressure and heart rate – and is known for stimulating appetites and conversation.
 If you would like to paint your bedroom or living room red, look for muted, rich reds which have a softer and more elegant look.